michaelklishin/rabbit-hole/README.md

 ## Project Maturity

+Rabbit Hole is a young project designed after a couple of other RabbitMQ HTTP API clients with stable APIs.
-Rabbit Hole is a **young** project and breaking API changes are not out of the question.
+However, breaking API changes are not out of the question.

-It is, however, about 90% feature complete and decently documented.
+It is largely (80-90%) feature complete and decently documented.

 ## Installation